Ghasak/PythonProgrammingforFinance/Projectfiles/README_P13.md

 # My Note
-if you want to get the version of a specific library in your virtualenv you can write the following
+We will learn about the Quantopian.
+Give you a fundamental data for each company up to - **One Minute**.
+Starting by Going to the website of https://www.quantopian.com/posts **Quantopian** which will offer a data and code for free for any resorce.

 ```
 print('sklearn: %s' % sklearn.__version__)